Local Funds Use and Regulation

 - Final authority for approving externally sponsored grants, contracts, or special projects rests with the Chancellor.

 - For obtaining the Chancellor's approval, externally sponsored grants, contracts, or special projects proposals or final awards, will be forwarded to the Research and Projects Office for review and for recommending approval to the Chancellor, as well as securing the approval of the Research and Projects Fiscal Management Office and other approvals deemed necessary by the Office of Research and Projects.
-It will also be the responsibility of the Research and Projects Office to submit informational copies to the chief officers of functional areas * when appropriate.
+It will also be the responsibility of the Research and Projects Office to submit informational copies to the chief officers of functional areas

 - Any and all negotiations with the external sponsoring agency between the time of proposal submittal and the acceptance of the final award by the Chancellor will be coordinated with the Research and Projects Office.